 But Mighty Networks does both.

-With a Mighty Network, you can bring together your courses, community, memberships, and more all under your brand, instantly available on the web, iOS and Android.
-And you can run your courses in a variety of ways, whether it’s live, cohort-based, or with a dedicated course community.
+With Mighty, you can bring together your courses, content, community, and commerce on a powerful cultural software platform.
+And it's all under your brand, instantly available on the web, iOS and Android.
+Plus, you can run your courses in a variety of ways, whether it’s live, cohort-based, or with a dedicated course community.

 We understand the importance of online community.
 And we’ve seen creators build networks that are so needed in the world today—and absolutely kill it thanks to that community component.
 We’re talking to the point where these communities, filled with dynamic members who are curious, connected, and invested, basically run themselves.
 And that’s the dream, right?